1st Armored Division (United States): Insignia

-In January 1918, the Tank Corps of the United States Army was established under Colonel Samuel Rockenbach.
+In January 1918, the Tank Corps of the United States Army was established under Colonel Samuel D. Rockenbach.
 At his direction, First Lieutenant J. P. Wharton designed the original coat of arms: a triangle on a shield surrounded by a wreath and a silver dragon.
 The triangle itself is an old heraldic element of armorial design known as a pile, representing the head of a spear.
 There was no shoulder patch in 1918.

 The 7th Cavalry Brigade (mechanized) contributed the other part of the present-day Armor shoulder patch.
 The brigade formed out of the 1st Cavalry Regiment in Marfa Texas, on 16 January 1933 under General Daniel Van Voorhis, then Colonel of the Cavalry.
 The 7th Cavalry Brigade included the 13th Cavalry and had been organized specifically to develop the new armored force concept while training in the emerging modern war-fighting tactics.

 Colonel George F. Linthwaite (then a newly enlisted Private) joined the 13th Cavalry regiment in 1933.
 Major General Robert W. Grow (then a Major and brigade adjutant) was instructed to develop a shoulder patch for the new armored force.
 Grow announced to the brigade that a contest would be held to design the new Armored force patch.
 A three-day weekend pass was awarded to the designer of the winning entry.

-Linthwaite won the contest: he designed a circular patch, four inches in diameters, with a solid yellow-gold background to symbolize the Cavalry heritage.
+Linthwaite won the contest: he designed a circular patch, four inches in diameter, with a solid yellow-gold background to symbolize the Cavalry heritage.
 On the face of the patch, he drew a stylized black tank track with a drive and idler sprockets to symbolize mobility.
 In the center of the track at a slight diagonal, he placed a single cannon barrel, also in black, to symbolize firepower.
 Finally, to symbolize the striking power of the new armored force, he added a diagonal lightning bolt in red, extending across the total design and full diameter of the patch.

 In 1940, Major General Adna R. Chaffee Jr. was promoted to lead the newly created Armor Forces which had evolved from the old 7th Cavalry Brigade and were preparing for the looming war in Europe.
 Chaffee wanted a patch for this new Armored Force.
 He chose to combine the 7th Brigade patch with the triangle from the World War I crest.
 The tri-colors, with blue for infantry, red for artillery, and yellow for cavalry – represented the three basic components of the mechanized armed force.
 In 1940 the War Department officially designated the now-familiar patch worn by soldiers of all United States Army Armored Divisions.